-4.2.2 Provision of information on sets of wagons or (a group of) opposite freight wagons at railway yards
+4.2.2 Provision of information on the transport of dangerous goods within the meaning of RID/VSG with sets of wagons or (a group of) opposite freight wagons at railway yards

-The scheme below applies to all freight wagons and at all railway yards, insofar as not agreed otherwise in the Access Agreement.

-The railway undertaking will provide the network manager with information on the position and (only in case of dangerous goods) the condition and type of load of freight wagon.
-The position of the wagon shall be indicated by means of the rail number and the position of the wagon in relation to other freight wagons on that track.
-The railway undertaking is responsible for the accuracy, completeness and timeliness of its information.
+The scheme below applies to the transport of dangerous goods within the meaning of RID/VSG by freight wagons on all railway yards.
+The railway undertaking provides the manager with information about the position, loading condition and nature of the load of RID wagons.
+The position of the wagon is indicated by means of the track number and the position of the wagon in relation to other freight wagons on that track.
+The railway undertaking is responsible for the correctness, completeness and timeliness of its information.
+The railway undertaking is free to use WLIS also for registration of non-RID wagons.

-As regards the performance of this obligation, 'timely' is understood to mean that the railway undertaking will register every movement and provide the information thereon within a timeframe of 5 minutes before and 5 minutes after the movement.

-The network manager will provide the railway undertakings with the use of the W-LIS system112 for the registration and provision of information.
-The network manager assumes responsibility for the provision of information to public emergency services.

-The procedure is further described in the document 'Provision of Load Specifications Manual', which is available for consultation on the Logistics Portal of ProRail.
+For the implementation of this obligation, 'on time' means that the railway undertaking registers each movement of an RID wagon and makes the information about it available within a time window of ten minutes before to ten minutes after the movement.
+To support this registration and provision of information, the manager makes the WLIS system available for use by railway undertakings.
+The manager ensures the provision of information to the government emergency services.
+The procedure is described in more detail in the document 'Provision of Load Specifications Manual' and can be consulted via the Logistics Portal of ProRail.